-This study4 demonstrates that the impact of noise is detrimental to students' academic attainment.
+This study4 demonstrates how the impact of noise is detrimental to the academic attainment of students'.

-Comparing standardised school assessment test scores of young students with internal noise levels found significant negative relationships between the ambient background sound levels in classrooms and test scores for several subjects.
+Comparing school standardised assessment test scores of young students with internal noise levels found significant negative relationships between the ambient background sound levels in classrooms and test scores for several subjects.

-Interestingly, the test that displayed the strongest association with noise was the language test.
+Interestingly, the test which showed the strongest association with noise was the language test.
 These findings suggest that background noise in the classroom interferes with general processing of language.